-Global regulators are seeking to toughen rules for the $639 trillion market for OTC derivatives, which became a target for oversight after the 2008 collapse of Lehman Brothers Holdings Inc. and the rescue of American International Group Inc. (AIG), two of the largest traders in credit default swaps.
+Global regulators are seeking to toughen rules for the $639 trillion market for OTC derivatives, which became a target for oversight after the 2008 collapse of Lehman Brothers Holdings Inc. and the rescue of American International Group Inc. (AIG:US), two of the largest traders in credit default swaps.

 The EU technical measures flesh out parts of a law to regulate trading in OTC derivatives that the EU adopted in 2012.
 The rules have already survived scrutiny by governments, meaning the parliamentary process was the last legal hurdle before they could enter into force.

 Parts of the technical standards that aren’t subject to the three-year phase-in period are set to take effect “around mid- March,” Michel Barnier, the EU’s financial services chief, said in an e-mailed statement.

 Barnier said that he would discuss possible clashes between swaps rules in meetings next week with U.S. regulators.

 Banks May Have to Join Libor-Euribor Panels to Stop Exodus

 Europe’s top financial regulator said he’s considering forcing banks to participate in setting Libor and Euribor rates after lenders including Citigroup Inc (C:US). and HSBC Holdings Plc pulled out of some panels amid the rigging scandal.